Nobel prize winning American and British structural biologist

 Ramakrishnan has received the Louis-Jeantet Prize for Medicine and the Datta Lectureship and Medal for the Federation of European Biochemical Societies.
 In 2009, he and his colleagues Thomas A. Steitz and Ada Yonath were awarded the Nobel Prize in Chemistry.
 In 2010, he was honored with India’s second highest civilian honor, the Padma Vibhushan, and in 2012 he was knighted during the 2012 New Year Honours.
 He is a Fellow of the Royal Society and a Member of the U.S. National Academy of Sciences.

 According to Wikipedia,

-Venkatraman Ramakrishnan is an Indian-born British and American structural biologist who shared the 2009 Nobel Prize in Chemistry with Thomas A. Steitz and Ada Yonath, "for studies of the structure and function of the ribosome".
+Venkatraman "Venki" Ramakrishnan is a British-American structural biologist.
+He shared the 2009 Nobel Prize in Chemistry with Thomas A. Steitz and Ada Yonath for research on the structure and function of ribosomes.

 This paper list is powered by the following services:

 Other Resources About Venki Ramakrishnan

 What Schools Are Affiliated With Venki Ramakrishnan?

 Venki Ramakrishnan is affiliated with the following schools: